elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part II - Neural Networks and Deep Learning/Chapter 10 - Introduction to Artificial Neural Networks with Keras/README.md

 </details>

 > [!NOTE]
 > **Perceptron Learning Algorithm** can be the equivalent of using `SGDClassifier` with the following hyperparameters: `loss = "perceptron"`, `learning_rate = "constant"`, `eta0 = 1` (learning rate), `penalty = None` (no regularization).

+Although it is not possible to perform very complex patterns because they have linear outputs, the algorithm tends to converge to a solution due to the _Perceptron Convergence Theorem_.
+It is possible to import the `Perceptron` class from the Scikit-Learn library.

+Despite this, the algorithm is unable to handle complex problems, such as XOR logic gates.
+This limitation is overcome by *MultiLayer Perceptron* (MLP).

 <!------------------------------------------------------>
 <!------------------------------------------------------>